-Earlier today I was rummaging through my current bag for my house keys (something that ends up taking about a billion years every time I do it) and after finding them in the absolute last tiny pocket, I was left contemplating why we stuff our bags to the brim with all sorts of objects we may or may not need.
+Earlier today I was rummaging through my current bag for my house keys- something that ends up taking about a billion years every time I do it.
+And after finding them in the absolute last tiny pocket, I was left contemplating why we stuff our bags to the brim with all sorts of objects we may or may not need.
 What is this obsession we have with carrying our whole house along with us during the day?

 What are your daily activities?
-Do you lead a hectic life with multiple daily meetings and events, or is it more or less quiet and linear?
+Do you lead a hectic life, with daily meetings and events, or is it more or less quiet and linear?
 Are you a stay at home mom, a waitress, a student, a doctor or a marketing director?
-Do you need to carry a lot of files with you, or your kids’ toys, a make-up kit or your laptop with you?
+Do you need to carry a lot of files with you, or your kids’ toys?
+Do you bring a make-up kit or your laptop along?
 These questions all help you get a better picture of what needs your bag will cover.
-Which also makes browsing through shops easier and faster.
+Which also makes browsing through shops easier and faster!

-Another thing to consider is that bags will draw attention to them, so their size in relation to yours, as well as where they hit on your body will matter.
-If you’re quite top heavy, choosing a tiny bag that hits at your waist or right at your underarm will only draw attention to that part of your body- choose a medium or large sized bag with a longer strap if that’s not what you want.
+Another thing to consider is that bags will draw attention to them.
+So their size in relation to your own, as well as where they hit on your body will matter.
+If you’re quite top heavy, choosing a tiny bag that hits at your waist or right at your underarm will only draw attention to that part of your body.
+I suggest choosing a medium or large sized bag with a longer strap if that’s not what you want.

 The next thing to consider is the purpose of your bag.
 Will you be wearing it as a day to day workhorse or are you looking for a fancy party clutch?
-Are you going to need a large structured bag that can house all the belongings you need on a daily basis, with a crisp, professional design and well designed compartments?
+Are you going to need a large structured bag that can house all the belongings you need on a daily basis?
+Maybe one with a crisp, professional design and well designed compartments?

 And last but not least, quality quality quality!
-This is so important- always make sure your bag is made of good materials, whether it’s leather, vegan leather, silk, beads or tapestry.
-The finishes have to be impeccable, there shouldn’t be any glue around the edges or seams coming undone, and for printed bags, the pattern should not be disrupted by the seams going accross it.
-Your bag should be sturdy enough to carry you through any number of occasions.
+This is so important.
+Always make sure your bag is made of good materials- whether it’s leather, vegan leather, silk, beads or tapestry.
+The finishes have to be impeccable, there shouldn’t be any glue around the edges or seams coming undone.
+And for printed bags, the pattern should not be disrupted by the seams going accross it.
+Your bag should also be sturdy enough to carry you through any number of occasions.

 My lovelies, I hope today’s post has been useful for you, and that you are now better equipped on your hunt for a great bag.
 Please let me know what you look for in a bag and if your bags are an item of fashion or more of a functional piece in your wardrobes.